leonhartX/gas-github/README.md

 # gas-github
-Chrome-extension for manage Google Apps Script(GAS) code with github/github enterprise.
+Chrome-extension to manage Google Apps Script(GAS) code with github/github enterprise.

-With this extension, you can manage your code on GAS IDE, push code to a new created branch, pull from some repository/branch.
+With this extension, you can manage your code in GAS editor, push code to a new created branch, pull from a repository/branch.

-The extension does not use Google Drive API, so you don't need any google authentication.And also, this extension support **Embedded Script** which belongs to some Spreadsheet or Doc.
+The extension does not use Google Drive API, so you don't need any google authentication.
+Moreover, this extension support **Bound scripts**.

 #1.Install
 Install this extension from [chrome web store](https://chrome.google.com/webstore/detail/lfjcgcmkmjjlieihflfhjopckgpelofo).

 #2.Usage
-After install, when you open GAS IDE, a new button will appear to ask you login in to Github/Github Enterprise.
+After install, when you open GAS editor, a new button will appear to allow you to login to Github/Github Enterprise.

 ##2.1.Login
 Login to your Github/Github Enterprise account, with Two-factor authentication support.